Bachelor of Arts in Psychology

 - ACT/SAT scores are not required for students who have earned 12 or more college credit hours.

 - CSU requires students to have a cumulative 2.0+ GPA from all regionally accredited institutions for admission.

-CSU has “multi-term” registration, which means in March, students register for classes for Fall, Spring, and Summer of the entire next academic year.
-For example, in March 2022, students register for all of Fall 2022, Spring 2023, and Summer 2023.
+CSU has “multi-term” registration, which means in March, students register for classes for the Fall, Spring, and Summer of the next academic year.
+For example, in March 2022, students register for all Fall 2022, Spring 2023, and Summer 2023.
 Therefore, students expecting to take courses in any semester in the 22-23 school year are advised to apply before (or by) January 2022.